nuwanwp/Certification/Monitor and back up Azure resources.md

 - This is how to take VM snapshot within the VM
 - It creates restore points as well ( There are two options (file recovery and Restore VM)
 - BY using file recovery we not connecting to the VM.
 COnneting only to the restore point
+- The default policy backs up the VM once a day.
+The daily backups are retained for 30 days
+- When click on Enable backup, It will install backup agent running on VM

 ## VM restore
 - It is required to have Azure storage account in the same region as the VM and service vault
 - Either create new VM / Restore VM disk to create new VM
 - Storage account is required
 - You can backup and restore ADE encrypted VMS within the same subscription
-- ADE encrypted VMS cannot recovered at file filder level
+- ADE encrypted VMS cannot recovered at file folder level

 ## Recovery service agent
+- MABS is an on-premises backup solution
 - Download recovery service agent from the Service Vault properties page
 - Install them on VM
 - Register the vault and configure